IsaiVelasco/Nasa-React-Native/README.md

-# RSS con React Native
+# RSS using React Native

-## Prueba de UI y consumo de RSS
+## UI testing and RSS consumption

 Instead of consuming an API, blog RSS feeds from the official NASA site are consumed.
 RSS files are similar to XML files.
 With a library, the strings of the file are processed and the data of the tags are extracted to organize them in the mobile application views.